-The mentor program is a great way to become involved in the Chapel Hill community by teaching basic skills such as Microsoft Word and Google search to low-income adults and children at various locations and times throughout the week.
+The mentor program is a great way to become involved in the Chapel Hill community by teaching basic skills such as Microsoft Word and Google search to low-income adults, as well as introducing computers and intereresting applications to young children.
+We offer multiple opportunities to volunteer at various locations and times throughout the week.

 The adult classes that we teach are called TECH classes (Technology Empowerment for Chapel Hill), and we run them through a joint program with the local organization, CEF (the Community Empowerment Fund) to provide people with reduced-priced laptops after coming to our sessions and then completing a test, which we grade.
 As a mentor, you will help the participants of our program learn the skills they need to pass the test and find jobs and information while improving their overall lifestyle with the help of technology.

 The children are taught a different set of skills through our fun curriculum that allows us to bring out their imaginative side with the help of technology.
 We will teach them important concepts of computer science, help them utilize computers more effectively, and introduce them to programming, all while having fun doing it!

 The Mentor Program application for the 2016 fall semester has officially opened!
 Please fill out the application here by Sunday, September 4th.
 Note that instead of holding orientation sessions, as we have in the past, we will have each site leader hold a short mini-orientation right before each initial class.

 We will pair you up with a participant before beginning the program.
 You will then work with this participant from their first computer class until you hand them their newly acquired computer.
 Our participants typically attend one class a week, so there will be plenty of opportunities to interact with and get to know your mentee.

 Participants start at all different skill levels, so in order to help them out the most, you’ll need to know where to start from.
 We will give you possible suggestions of where to begin at our orientation session.

 What is a Site Leader?